xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/reimplements.md

+List of reimplemented member references.

 ## Signature

 ```typescript
 reimplements?: ReimplementDataModel[] | undefined;
 ```

+## Remarks

+Contains references to members that this member reimplements or overrides from base classes.
+This property captures inheritance relationships where the current member provides a new implementation of a virtual method from a parent class.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>